A Limp in the Woods (Day 36)

 My rules don’t always account for this, so I often wrestle with the WHY of it all.
 (When you come to a WHY in the trail, take it.)

-I agree.
-And I don’t.
+I agree, and I don’t.
 I want more.

 Even an anonymous act of altruism is an act of selfishness.
 Reciprocal altruism.
 We give because we’re getting something from it.
 (And when it comes down to it, the dutiful types seeking heaven are as greedy as they come, desiring to live eternally[!], yet so many of them disingenuously espouse selflessness.)
 Selfishness is all part of survival and self-preservation is visceral, no matter the creature.
 Pure instinct.
 Some say suicide is selfish, but just the same--so is living.
 (I’m holding off on suicide ‘til the day I die.)